-Directed Traditional and SEP Individual Retirement Account Disclosure Statement
+Directed Roth Directed Individual Retirement Account Disclosure Statement

-This Disclosure Statement provides the basic information regarding your TIAA Directed Traditional and/or SEP Individual Retirement Account ("IRA"), as well as certain features unique to the TIAA Trust, N.A.
-Directed Trusteed IRA.
+This Disclosure Statement provides the basic information regarding your Roth Individual Retirement Account ("IRA") as well as certain features unique to the TIAA Directed Roth Individual Retirement Account.
 The Internal Revenue Service ("IRS") requires us to send you this information.
-You should review it carefully, as well as your Trust Agreement and Adoption Agreement, to make sure you understand the legal requirements for IRAs.
+You should carefully review it as well as your Trust Agreement and Adoption Agreement to make sure you understand the legal requirements for IRAs.
 This Disclosure Statement also discusses the effect and requirements of federal tax laws, but not state income tax laws that may apply to you.
-TIAA Trust, N.A. (the "Bank") and its affiliated organizations do not provide tax or legal advice - for this reason, you should consult a lawyer or personal tax advisor regarding your particular situation to avoid any unintended or adverse tax consequences.
-IRS Publications 590-A, "Contributions to Individual Retirement Arrangements (IRAs)" and 590-B "Distributions from Individual Retirement Arrangements (IRAs)", contain more information on IRAs generally.
-Additionally, information about IRAs can be obtained from any IRS district office.
+TIAA Trust, N.A. its successors and assigns (the "Bank") and its affiliated organizations do not provide tax or legal advice-for this reason you should consult a lawyer or personal tax advisor regarding your particular situation to avoid any unintended or adverse tax consequences.
+IRS Publication 590-A, "Contributions to Individual Retirement Arrangements (IRAs)" and IRS Publication 590-B, "Distributions from Individual Retirement Arrangements (IRAs)," contain more information on IRAs generally.
+Additionally, information about Roth IRAs can be obtained from any IRS district office.